yugr/primogen/README.md

-$BITMAP can be either _blink_ (computes new prime every 5 seconds and displays it's least-significant bits on LEDs) or _bench_ (computes 16-bit primes and lits green LED when done).
+$BITMAP can be either _blink_ (computes new prime every 5 seconds and displays it's least-significant bits on LEDs) or _bench_ (computes all 16-bit primes and lits green LED when done).

 Above instructions will use standard Lattice synthsizer